Irfan-git/tdev/README.md

 # Tdev WordPress theme
 An accessibility supported WordPress Theme.

 The theme is still in development.
-95% of the development is done and can be used as multipurpose theme with small tweaks.
+95% work is done and can be used as multipurpose theme with small tweaks.

 ## Features